 Note The Frf setting is split across 3 bytes.
 A change in the center frequency will only be taken into account when the least significant byte FrfLsb in RegFrfLsb is written.
-This allows for more complex modulation schemes such as mary FSK, where frequency modulation is achieved by changing the programmed RF frequency.

-3.2.4.
+3.3.4.
 Lock Time

-PLL lock time $TS\FS$ is a function of a number of technical factors, such as synthesized frequency, frequency step, etc. When using the built-in sequencer, the SX1231H optimizes the startup time and automatically starts the receiver or the transmitter when the PLL has locked.
+PLL lock time $TS\FS$ is a function of a number of technical factors, such as synthesized frequency, frequency step, etc. When using the built-in sequencer, the SX1239 optimizes the startup time and automatically starts the receiver when the PLL has locked.
 To manually control the startup time, the user should either wait for $TS\FS$ max given in the specification, or monitor the signal PLL lock detect indicator, which is set when the PLL has is within its locking range.